You know about the old quote by Henry Ford:

 However, I am a firm believer, that most people can behave mostly rational by cultivating the right automatic habits over time.

-This is the type of journey I have been on for the past 2 years, whereas I didn’t used to save anything for the future when I was younger.
+This is the type of journey I have been on for the past 2 years, ever since I dedicated myself to paying back those student loans, things have been going well, whereas I didn’t used to save anything for the future when I was younger.

 The point is that we can all strive to become more rational and be smarter with our attitudes towards money.
 But it all has to begin with a belief in our own ability to become exactly that, and that we can make anything happen if we just change one small thing at a time – without forcing it or overloading ourselves with commitments.
 It has to come slowly.